Risk triggers

 When to bring us in.

-A program review is most useful before something forces it.
-These are the moments mid-market operators tell us, after the fact, that they wish they'd called a second set of eyes.
+The best time to bring in a broker is before something forces it.
+These are the moments mid-market operators tell us, after the fact, that they wish they'd called us sooner.
 Each one has its own playbook.

 The cheap window is before the deadline, not after.